Rule Change: Completed

-Sun Metals Pty Ltd has submitted a rule change request to reduce the time interval for settlement in the wholesale electricity market from 30 minutes to five minutes.
+Sun Metals submitted a rule change request to reduce the time interval for settlement in the wholesale electricity market from 30 minutes to five minutes.

 Following requests from stakeholders, on 2 February 2017 the Commission extended the period of time to make the draft determination on the rule change proposal to 6 July 2017, under section 107 of the National Electricity Law.
 The Commission considered this second extension necessary to enable further consultation to better understand the costs and benefits of the proposal and implementation issues.